Colerne Airfield: Present day

+Since November 1992, the airfield is used by Air Cadets and 3 Air Experience Flight.
+Since 2026, the airfield has been the home of the RAF Brize Norton Gliding club, who moved from Keevil Airfield.

 Future

-In November 2016, the Ministry of Defence announced that the airfield would close in 2018 (later extended to 2029), and Azimghur Barracks in 2031 (later brought forward to 2029).
+In November 2016, the Ministry of Defence announced that the airfield would close in 2018 (later extended to 2029), and Azimghur Barracks in 2031 (later brought forward to 2030).